michael-petersen/BarGMM/data/barmock/classifications/README.md

 For different bins, the mean radii and star numbers are given below.
+ - The mean uncertainties for angular momentum are currently too small given the data results
+ - The sample size is twice that of the data, as we include both an in-APOGEE-footprint and out-of-APOGEE-footprint sample.
+ - However, the shape of the distance distribution does not exactly match that of the data.

 | minimum radius | maximum radius | median radius | number of stars     | mean Lz uncertainty |
 | -------------- | -------------- | ------------- | ------------------- | ------------------  |